-COMMUNITY STRATEGIC PLAN GOAL DELIVERY PROGRAM OBJECTIVE TARGET IN PARTNERSHIP WITH: • NSW Government • Federal Government • Landcare groups s Chamber of Commerce and GOAL ELEVEN Higher quality final landforms with shallower voids and more emphasis on progressive rehabilitation with local workforce participation 11.1 Work in partnership with industry and other levels of government to achieve improved rehabilitation outcomes for disused mining lands and ongoing employment for the local workforce.
+COMMUNITY STRATEGIC PLAN GOAL DELIVERY PROGRAM OBJECTIVE TARGET IN PARTNERSHIP WITH: NSW Government Federal Government Hunter Councils Upper Hunter Shire Council Singleton Council Upper Hunter Weeds Author Mining Industry AGL Macquarie Industry • Denman Chamb GOAL ELEVEN Higher quality final landforms with shallower voids and more emphasis on progressive rehabilitation with local workforce participation 11.1 Work in partnership with industry and other levels of government to achieve improved rehabilitation outcomes for disused mining lands and ongoing employment for the local workforce.
 Improvements in final landforms and void depths.
 GOAL TWELVE Enhance native vegetation connectivity across the Upper Hunter 12.1 Support Landcare initiatives and programs to enhance native vegetation connectivity across the Upper Hunter.
 Enhanced native vegetation connectivity across the Upper Hunter.
 GOAL THIRTEEN Our local rivers and creeks are enhanced, utilised and valued 13.1 Adopt an Urban Riparian Masterplan and implement actions.
 Healthier waterways and greater recreational use by the community.
 GOAL FOURTEEN Support initiatives which reduce 14.1 Carry out actions under the Sustainability Action Plan.
 Actions carried out. the community's impact on the environment 14.2 Require all development proposals to avoid and mitigate against potential environmental impacts and facilitate improved environmental outcomes where possible.
 Development application process includes review of potential environmental impacts and mitigation requirements included in conditions.
-GOAL FIFTEEN Support Federal and State initiatives to reduce the human 15.1 Increase the proportion of the energy used by Council from renewable sources.
-Council to meet a Renewable Energy Target of 40% by 2020. impact on climate change 15.2 Increase the take up of energy used by the wider community from renewable sources.
+GOAL FIFTEEN Support Federal and State initiatives to reduce the human impact on climate change 15.1 Increase the proportion of the energy used by Council from renewable sources.
+Council to meet a Renewable Energy Target of 40% by 2020.
+15.2 Increase the take up of energy used by the wider community from renewable sources.
 The community to meet Renewable Energy Target commensurate with the NSW Government Renewable Energy Target.